Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/structure-and-file-types.md

 The Kong Portal templates have been completely revamped to allow for easier customization, clearer separation of concerns between content and layouts, and more powerful hooks into Kong lifecycle/data.
 Under the hood we have implemented a flat file CMS built on top of the `https://github.com/bungle/lua-resty-template` library.
 This system should feel familiar for anyone who has worked with projects like `jekyll`, `kirby cms`, or `vuepress` in the past.

->Note: To follow along with this guide, it is best you clone down the [portal-tempalates-repo](https://github.com/Kong/kong-portal-templates) and checkout the `dev-master` branch.
+>Note: To follow along with this guide, it is best to clone the [portal-tempalates-repo](https://github.com/Kong/kong-portal-templates) and checkout the `master` branch.
 This guide will make the assumption that you are working within a single workspace (the templates repo can host many different sets of portal files per workspace).
 Navigate to the `workspaces/default` directory from root to view the default workspaces portal files.

 ### Directory Structure